-At Galvin Engineering, we understand that specifying the right sanitaryware is critical to the success of commercial, institutional and high-risk projects.
+At Galvin, we understand that specifying the right sanitaryware is critical to the success of commercial, institutional and high-risk projects.
 One material that continues to set the benchmark for performance, hygiene and longevity in washrooms and sanitary spaces is solid surface.

 What Is Solid Surface?